-Cancer prevention is important to millions of Americans because along with staying alive and healthy for longer, they can also save considerably on important expenses like life insurance premiums.
+Cancer prevention techniques are allowing millions of Americans to stay alive and healthy longer and as an added bonus, they can also help consumers save considerably on important expenses like life insurance premiums.

 This is because even those who survive a cancer diagnosis can be prone to various health problems later in life – as well as a shortened life expectancy.
 To life insurance companies, this represents a potentially higher financial risk.